 HOME > PROJECT > MULTI/MANY-CORE SYSTEMS 한국어 / English

-As the number of cores keeps increasing, it is important to fully parallelize the large number of processes and threads over the multi/many-cores and provide scalable performance.
+As the capability of CPUs and accelerators (e.g., GPUs and DPUs) keeps increasing in High-Performance Computing (HPC) Systems, it is important to fully parallelize the large number of processes and threads over the multi/many-cores and provide scalable performance.

 Dynamic Core Affinity for High-throughput I/O